rubrikinc/terraform-aws-rubrik-s3-cloudout/README.md

 ## Documentation

 Here are some resources to get you started!
-If you find any challenges from this project are not properly documented or are unclear, please raise an issueand let us know!
+If you find any challenges from this project are not properly documented or are unclear, please raise an issue and let us know!
 This is a fun, safe environment - don't worry if you're a GitHub newbie!

 - [Quick Start Guide](/docs/quick-start.md)
 - [Rubrik API Documentation](https://github.com/rubrikinc/api-documentation)